Skip to main content

 The Birth Hour: Insight into Pregnancy and Childbirth

 The Birth Hour is hosted by Bryn Huntpalmer and has been running for 97 episodes.
 Each episode takes you through a mix of emotions—from laughter to tears.
 Bryn draws on the personal experiences of women who share their understanding of all issues that surround pregnancy, birth, and childcare.
-Their stories give you an insight into what to expect during all 9 months leading up to delivery day.
+Their stories give you an insight into what to expect during all nine months leading up to delivery day.
 Additionally, Bryn allocates time to answer all the burning questions you might have.
 The episodes last between 30-50 minutes.
 Recently, Bryn has also included topics such as child management, labor, delivery, infertility, and miscarriage.

-The Pregnancy Confidential: What to Expect during Pregnancy and Beyond
+The Pregnancy Confidential: What to Expect During Pregnancy and Beyond

 With 32 episodes and dynamic host Dana Point, this podcast features a powerful and honest journey through all the weeks of pregnancy.
 Dana walks you through the physical and emotional journeys in a friendly, conversational, and fun-loving manner.
 Each unpredictable episode takes between 10-20 minutes.
 The topics range from baby names to sex after birth, and a few thought-provoking areas such as parental leave in the workplace and even “The TMI Episode.”
 If you’re already curious, you’ll have to tune into Apple Podcasts for this one.